systemd/mkosi/mkosi.md

   image root, so any `CopyFiles=` source paths in partition definition files will be relative to the image root directory.

-`NoChown=`, `--no-chown`

-: By default, if `mkosi` is run inside a `sudo` environment all generated artifacts have their UNIX user/group ownership changed to the user which invoked `sudo`.
-With this option this may be turned off and all generated files are owned by `root`.

 `TarStripSELinuxContext=`, `--tar-strip-selinux-context`

 : If running on a SELinux-enabled system (Fedora Linux, CentOS, Rocky Linux,